Lennart1997/Managing-Adults/README.md

 # Managing-Adults

 This is an application for managing adults and view statistics.
-Using ASP.NET Core, Blazor & Radzen for styling.
+Using ASP.NET Core, Blazor & Radzen.
 Data is loaded and stored in a file using JSON format.

 # Video